Home > Breakfast > Pumpkin Pancakes Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

 These pumpkin pancakes taste like pumpkin pie in pancake form.
-They’re wonderfully fluffy, delicious, and moist because they are loaded with pumpkin.
-As my husband says, “they go down easy.”
+They’re wonderfully fluffy, delicious, and moist because they have plenty of great pumpkin flavor.
+As my husband says, “They go down easy.”

 Serve these pumpkin pancakes with a drizzle of real maple syrup and a cup of coffee for the perfect Fall breakfast.
-If you’re feeling fancy, add some Baked Apples on the side.
+Add some Baked Apples or Sauteed Apples on the side if you’re feeling fancy.

-Canned Pumpkin Puree: We love Libby’s brand pumpkin puree because it is so concentrated in color and tightly packed without excess water.
-We also love organic canned pumpkin puree but keep in mind it is looser and the batter will be thinner, resulting in a flatter pancake that moister inside.
-Libby’s is still our best choice.
+• Canned Pumpkin Puree: We love Libby’s brand pumpkin puree because it is so concentrated in color and tightly packed without excess water.
+If you use a different brand that is looser, the batter will be thinner, resulting in a flatter pancake that moister inside.
+Libby’s is still our first choice.

 Ingredients for pumpkin pancakes